UnlimitedLyfes/NetAcad-Autofill/Readme.md

 ## Description

-A UserScript for autofilling the Answers on the **CCNA**. forked and modified from https://git.euph.dev/Userscripts/CCNA_Autofill
+A UserScript for autofilling the Answers on the **CCNA**.
+Forked and modified from https://git.euph.dev/Userscripts/CCNA_Autofill

 ## Usage